-Scott was born in Hartford Connecticut.
-He is the ancestor of Daniel Chester French, the Designer of the Lincoln Memorial.
-Scott grew up with a natural talent and love of art.
-He has been painting since he was three years old and is mostly a self-taught artist.
-He has trained under Andrew Jackson and graduated Hartford College of Art while still attending high school.
-Scott joined the U.S. Navy at age 20 and was commissioned by the US Navy to paint a mural in Djibouti, Africa.
-After completing his time in the Navy, Scott pursued his passion for art as his career path.
-A year later his work had headlined top media including CNN World News, KTLA News and the front page of The Sacramento Bee.
-Following his success in Southern California, Scott moved to Carmel, CA and opened his own gallery, the premier destination of any artist.
+Born in Hartford, CT; Jacobs grew up with a natural talent and love of art, painting since he was three years old.
+Mostly a self-taught artist, although Jacobs graduated from Hartford College of Art, while still attending high school.
+Scott joined the U.S. Navy at age 20 and was commissioned by the US Navy to paint several works, including a mural in Djibouti, Africa.
+After completing his time in the Navy, Jacobs pursued his passion for art as a career.
+A year later, in 2008, his work headlined top media including CNN World News, KTLA News and the front page of The Sacramento Bee.
+Following his success in Southern California, Scott moved to Carmel, CA. Opening his own one man gallery in the premier destination of any artist.

-You can find Scott painting at Scott Jacobs Gallery on Mission Street, between 5th and 6th Street in beautiful Carmel-by-the-Sea!
+You can find Jacobs painting at Scott Jacobs Gallery, inside mission patio on Mission Street, between 5th and 6th Street in beautiful Carmel-by-the-Sea!

 2004 Attended Hartford College of Art in Hartford, CT.

-2007 Commissioned by the US Navy to paint a mural for Seabees at Djibouti, Africa.
+2007 Commissioned by the US Navy to paint a mural for the Seabees in Djibouti, Africa.

-2014 Commissioned by Jay Woodcroft (Coach of the San Jose Sharks) to paint (2) portraits of his children.
+2014 Commissioned by Jay Woodcroft (Ass.Coach of the San Jose Sharks) to paint portraits of his family.

 2014 Invited to show at the Monterey Museum of Art.